Warhawks channel near perfection

-The Warhawks have spent the postseason defying opponents with its defense, yet it was the offense that set the tone early, marching 75 yards on seven plays in the game’s first drive of the game.
+The Warhawks have spent the postseason defying opponents with their defense, yet it was the offense that set the tone early, marching 75 yards on seven plays in the game’s first drive.
 Capping it was a 17-yard touchdown pass to All-American Jake Kumerow.

 “The goal is to win a national championship.
 And there’s no better feeling,” said Warhawk quarterback Matt Behrendt, who finished Friday by throwing four touchdowns and 40 total on the season.
 He has just one interception in 15 games.